Telling Speculative Stories to Help Humans Imagine the Harms of Healthcare AI: Limitation

 \section{Limitation}

 This work has several limitations that indicate directions for future extension rather than weaknesses.
 Our scenarios focus on consumer health and do not include regulated domains such as clinical decision support, finance, or law.
 While the framework could be applied to these areas, we have not yet tested it there.
-The scenarios are synthetic and derived from AI concepts with assistance from LLMs.
-This enables early exploration of ethical issues but cannot substitute for analysis of deployed systems.
+The scenarios are synthetic and derived from AI concepts with assistance from LLMs, enabling early exploration of ethical issues but not substituting for analysis of deployed systems.
+We intentionally use low-stakes, synthetic consumer-health scenarios and university participants to validate the storytelling method before deployment in regulated or clinical environments.
+This study should therefore be understood as a first step that demonstrates methodological feasibility rather than direct applicability to clinicians or patients, which we leave to future work.

 We rely on a single LLM as a judge for pairwise comparisons.
 A single judge may favor certain writing styles or phrasing.
 To mitigate this, we randomize prompt order and report human agreement, but larger evaluations with multiple models would offer stronger validation.
 Our user study is small and includes mostly participants with technical backgrounds.
 The findings may not generalize to clinicians, patients, or policymakers, and we measure only short-term reflection rather than long-term impact.